 Devils hold on for home win over Penguins

-MacKenzie Blackwood made a season-high 38 saves and the host New Jersey Devils held on for a 2-1 victory over the Pittsburgh Penguins on Friday night.
-The Devils won for the fourth time in eight games on a night in which Pittsburgh had most of the scoring opportunities.
+MacKenzie Blackwood made a season-high 38 saves and the host New Jersey Devils held on for a 2-1 victory over the Pittsburgh Penguins on Friday night in Newark, N.J.
+The Devils won for the fourth time in seven games on a night in which Pittsburgh had most of the scoring opportunities.
 New Jersey avoided losing for the fifth time when holding a lead through two periods and held on two nights after allowing three goals in the final 6 1/2 minutes against Ottawa.

 Pittsburgh goaltender Matt Murray made 19 saves.
 Blackwood survived numerous flurries by the Penguins, especially after the opening period.
 He made several key saves during the first half of the second when the Penguins had 14 of the period's first 17 shots.

 Blackwood then survived a wild sequence in the final minute after the Penguins pulled Murray for the extra attacker.
 With 43 seconds left he made a point-blank save on Jake Guentzel and then with 15 seconds left, Blackwood smothered a backhander by Evgeni Malkin.
-The game started ominously for the Devils as Zajac took a penalty 34 seconds into the game, but he atoned by scoring his second goal of the season with 13:01 left.
+The game started ominously for the Devils as Zajac took a penalty 34 seconds into the game, but he atoned by scoring his second goal of the season with 13:01 left in the period.

 After Zajac chipped the puck near the right corner, Coleman forced a turnover on defenseman Brian Dumoulin and the puck deflected to Jesper Bratt.
 From behind the net, Bratt made a quick pass to Zajac, who lifted the puck from the left crease over Murray.
 Coleman forced another turnover to create New Jersey's second goal with 4.1 seconds left in the second.